DylanMeeus/springboot_jwt_blog/_posts/2016-04-14-safely-use-best-customer-retention-tactics.markdown

 ### Why it’s a security risk

 Microsoft released an iOS version of their Outlook app in 2015 that featured push notifications.
 However, developer and security blogger René Winkelmeyer discovered that the app was collecting an invasive amount of data.
 For example, the app required access to your Google Drive, DropBox, and OneDrive accounts.
 It also [stored your mail and server credentials](https://blog.winkelmeyer.com/2015/01/warning-microsofts-outlook-app-for-ios-breaks-your-company-security/), constantly scanning your server and account.

 This means that even if you turned the app off, Microsoft’s central service would check your email and send push notifications to you.
 This also means that all of your personal information and credentials would be stored on Microsoft’s cloud.

 Issues of privacy aside, collecting data you don’t need increases your liability without any benefit to you.
 The more of a customer’s data you hold, the greater the damage will be should you ever experience a breach.
 Look at TJX.

+{% include tweet_quote.html quote_text="The more of a customer’s data you hold, the greater the damage will be should you ever experience a breach." %}

 In 2005, the retailer was the victim of one of the [largest cyber attacks in history](http://www.wired.com/2007/10/tjx-failed-to-n/), resulting in the theft of thousands of credit card numbers.
 In the words of Canadian privacy commissioner [Jennifer Stoddart](https://www.washingtonpost.com/business/technology/), “The company collected too much personal information, kept it too long and relied on weak encryption to protect it.”